gustavgil/gustavgil/README.md

 - 👀 I’m interested in PHP, JavaScript and IA
 - 🌱 I’m currently learning IA
 - 💞️ I’m looking to collaborate on Bakend projects and integration
-- 📫 How to reach me: instagram @soygustavogil
+- 📫 How to reach me: instagram @soygustavogil linkedin @gustavogil77

 <!---
 gustavgil/gustavgil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.